Dynamic Batch Learning in High-Dimensional Sparse Linear Contextual Bandits: Achievable Guarantees: Regret Upper Bound

 \subsection{Regret Analysis}

-In this section, we present the main steps of proving Theorem \ref{thm:upperbnd}.
-We start by showing that the empirical covariance matrices are well-conditioned even when the covariates are adaptively chosen: in particular, even though the empirical covariance matrices are rank-deficient as a result of high-dimensional features (unlike in low dimensions), the restricted eigenvalues are still well-behaved.
-Then we leverage standard Lasso results to show that with ``well-behaved'' empirical covariance matrices, the Lasso estimates of $\theta^\star$ is reasonably close to the true parameter.
-Finally we translate the above results into the regret analysis.
+In this section, we present the main steps of proving Theorem~\ref{thm:upperbnd_c}.
+We start by showing that the empirical covariance matrices are well-conditioned even when the arms are adaptively chosen: in particular, even though unlike in the low-dimensional settings the empirical covariance matrices are rank-deficient (as a result of high-dimensional features), the restricted eigenvalues are well-behaved.
+Then we leverage standard Lasso results to show that with ``well-behaved'' empirical covariance matrices, the Lasso estimates of $\theta^\star$ is reasonably close to the true parameters.
+Finally we translate the above results into the regret analysis, and establish the desired regret upper bound.